tobikuyo/ios-astronomy-uitesting/README.md

 3. Set the `app`'s `launchArguments` to `["UITesting"]`.
 This string is the launch argument that the application will look for to know that it use local data instead of making network calls.

 # Part 2 - Writing the tests

-Before reading the requirements for the tests to create, remember to follow the `TestPage` outline.
-You should create a struct that conforms to the `TestPage` protocol for every view controller.
-These pages should have the following:
-  - **Computed properties** for every element (that you care about).
-This also includes adding Accessibility Identifiers to those elements where applicable. **NOTE:** accessibility identifiers have already been added to the previous sol (<) and next sol (>) bar button items that get created programmatically
-  - **Actions** (or interactions) that you can take using the elements you just made computed properties for.
-  - **Verifications** that will test for expected behavior.

 Create a test for every interaction you can think of.
 To get you started: